michamos/RPP-online-hep-info/content.md

     A full-service online recruiting site for academic institutions worldwide in all disciplines and areas. <https://academicjobsonline.org/ajo>

 * **APS Careers:**
     A gateway for physicists, students, and physics enthusiasts to information about physics jobs and careers.
-It contains Physics job listings, career advice, upcoming workshops and meetings, and career and job related resources provided by the American Physical Society. <http://www.aps.org/careers/employment>
+It contains Physics job listings, career advice, upcoming workshops and meetings, and career and job-related resources provided by the American Physical Society. <http://www.aps.org/careers/employment>

 * **brightrecruits.com:**
     A recruitment service run by IOP Publishing that connects employers from different industry sectors with jobseekers who have a background in physics and engineering. <http://brightrecruits.com/>